arthur91f/exeiac/README.md

 ### Install

-As it is written in bash you just need to get code and precise where all part are can be found. here an example :
+As it is written in bash you just need to get code and precise where all part can be found. here an example :

 - git clone repository `git clone git@github.com:arthur91f/exeiac.git`
 - add an alias to your .bashrc `alias exeiac="$HOME/git/exeiac/exeiac.sh"`